The Shocking Legal Battles Behind Gun Crime Cases in New York and New Jersey

 Conclusion

-• Types of Crimes: Felonies, misdemeanors, and even certain civil offenses can impact your immigration status.
+• Types of Crimes: Felonies, misdemeanors, and certain civil infractions impact your immigration status differently based on their classification under immigration law and the nature of the offense.

 Frequently Asked Questions (FAQs)